himanshuusahu/Cure-me/README.md

 •	JAVASCRIPT/JQUERY

 By using all these we are going to make a wonderful website, which can try to solve problems related to Covid-19 in this current pandemic situation and eradicate Covid-19.

+How to Use This project -

+ https://cure-me.netlify.app/ by directing to this website directly And for code purpose clone it and run index.html from root directory.

 Social problem working on -